nshathish/lynda-ngrx-new-format/README.md

 # Lynda Ngrx New Format

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.4.
+Lynda.com ngrx course tutorial project converted to use the ngrx 8.x.x version

 ## Development server